Golden, Colorado, Historical Points Walking Tour

 Wind your way through Golden’s history by checking out our 16-point walking tour, starting at the Golden Visitors Center, at 1010 Washington Ave, Golden, CO 80401.
-Get a printout there of the various stops, or navigate using your smartphone and the customized Google map below.
+Navigate using your smartphone and the customized Google map below.

 Click the photographs to connect with the Museum’s Online Collection and learn more about selected stops through images, artifacts, and more.

 Looking for the detailed 24-page Tour of Historic Golden booklet published in 2011?
 Download the PDF here.